 THINGS TO DO IN FALL

 Each season brings new and exciting things to do in the Smokies.
 The most popular things to do in the fall include:

 Hiking: The weather and colors of fall make this the perfect time of year for hiking.
-There are an abundance of trails that will lead you through meadows of ever-changing fall-colored deciduous trees.
-Eighty-percent of the trees in Great Smoky Mountains National Park are deciduous; these maples, hickories and beech trees transform into vibrant reds, oranges and yellows, giving you world-class scenery as you hike.
+There is an abundance of trails that will lead you through meadows of ever-changing fall-colored deciduous trees.
+Eighty percent of the trees in the Great Smoky Mountains National Park are deciduous; these maples, hickories, and beech trees transform into vibrant reds, oranges, and yellows, giving you world-class scenery as you hike.
 Check out the Park Service’s list of best fall trails for suggestions.

-Fall Foliage Sightseeing: The best thing about fall in the Smokies is the color-changing trees.
-Eighty-percent of the park is deciduous trees, so they put on quite a show in the autumn.
-The elevation drastically affects when colors start changing; at high elevations, the yellow birch, American beech, mountain maple begin to change colors in mid-September.
-And, at elevations of 4,000 feet and above, the colors begin to change in early to mid-October—the best views of these colors are from Clingmans Dome Road, Foothills Parkway or Blue Ridge Parkway.
-Peak season for fall colors at mid to lower elevation is late-October and November, the sugar maple, scarlet oak, sweetgum and red oak are a magnificent sight this time of year.
+Fall Foliage Sightseeing: The best thing about Fall in the Smokies is the color-changing trees.
+Eighty percent of the park is deciduous trees, so they put on quite a show in the autumn.
+The elevation drastically affects when colors start changing; at high elevations, the yellow birch, American beech, and mountain maple begin to change colors in mid-September.
+And, at elevations of 4,000 feet and above, the colors begin to change in early to mid-October—the best views of these colors are from Clingmans Dome Road, Foothills Parkway, or Blue Ridge Parkway.
+The peak season for fall colors at mid to lower elevations is late October and November, the sugar maple, scarlet oak, sweetgum, and red oak are a magnificent sight this time of year.